Take a Hike

 Hiking Safety Tips

 - Go with a friend or someone in your family.
 Never set out on a hike alone - it's a lot more fun if you're with someone.
 Tell your family or friends where you're going and when you expect to be back from your hike - so they know whether to go looking for you.

 - Check the weather forecast before you head out hiking and dress for the weather.
 Bring a small backpack to put an extra sweater or rain jacket in.
-Make sure to check out Backcountry for the latest north face jackets on sale.
 If you get too warm, you can always take something off.

 - Protect your feet.
 It may be fun to pop all those nasty blisters you get from wearing bad shoes - but blisters can really hurt.
 Wear a good pair of hiking boots, sneakers or sports sandals.